“Delight yourselves in the Lord; yes, find your joy in Him at all times.” Philippians 4:4

-“While pain and suffering are inevitable, misery is optional.”
-Those were the words of a man who lives every day with excruciating pain.
-How could misery be optional for someone in agonizing pain?
-And how do we explain Paul mentioning joy seventeen times in a short letter he wrote from prison to his favorite church?
+Misery is optional even though pain and suffering are inevitable.
+Those words were written by a man who lives with excruciating pain every day.
+How can misery be optional for someone in pain?
+How is it Paul mentions joy 17 times in a short letter he wrote from prison?